MikeKovarik/rage-edit/README.md

     PerceivedType    REG_SZ    image
 ```

-This however could cause performance issues (querying whole key when only single value is needed isn't a good idea) and the insensitive nature of Windows Registry lead `rage-edit` to deliberately lowercase all paths and value names to prevent situations like this:
+This, however, could cause performance issues (querying the whole key when only a single value is needed isn't a good idea) and the insensitive nature of Windows Registry lead `rage-edit` to deliberately lowercase all paths and value names to prevent situations like this:

 ```js
 // rage-edit by default transforms all value names to lower case to prevent having to do this: